Stop Early Extension in Golf with These 7 Proven Fixes

 Here are the best ways to fix early extension in your golf swing.

-7 Practical Steps to Fix Early Extension in Your Golf Swing
+7 Proven Steps to Fix Early Extension in the Golf Swing

 Cheney refers to the starting position of the trail elbow as a “give blood position”.
 If you can get your trail arm rotated so the pit of your elbow is pointing up, it creates a space for the arm to travel the entire length of the downswing.